About the Recipe

 - 3 squares of high coco dark chocolate

-- 2 large glasses of red wine
+- 1 large glass of red wine

 - 1/2 tsp chilli powder